Skip to content

 In UART mode, the USB port becomes a wired controller plugged into the console.
 This unlocks all the remaining (wired) controllers.
 However, you need to wire up an external UART to UART1 in order for it to communicate with the computer.
 Thus this setup is similar to that of the Teensy 2 and Pro Micro with the added bonus of the wireless controller support.

 Both operating modes use the same firmware binary.
 On boot, it starts in USB mode.
-It will automatically switch to UART mode the moment it sees valid traffic on UART1.
+It automatically switches to UART mode when it sees valid traffic on UART1.

 Arduino Uno R3